w3irDv/savemii/README.md

 Use it at your own risk and please report any issues that may occur.

+**Until further notice, active development and new releases have been moved to [https://github.com/w3irDv/savemii]**

 ## Quick Notes

 Move across screen by using Up/Down D-Pad buttons.
 Cycle between options by using Left/Right D-Pad buttons.
 "A" to select a task / enter a menu.
 "B" to go back to the previous menu.
 Special functions can be accessed by using "X/Y/+/-" buttons, as described at the bottom line in each menu.